Alexandra Spaulding: Background

-Brief Character History
+Storylines

 After a difficult childhood, throughout which she and her brother, Alan, alternated between feuding and supporting one another against their domineering father, Brandon, the young Alexandra ran away from her family wealth to gallivant across Europe in a series of relationships with poor musicians before marrying a baron, divorcing him and finally arriving in Springfield.
 She soon became a close ally of Phillip Spaulding and made it her life's duty to destroy her brother Alan Spaulding's plots.
 This included the 'Dreaming Death' conspiracy, for which she turned him in to the FBI.
 He vanished soon after and she used her influence to help bring her friends and lovers into the company.
 She remained a central power figure in Spaulding Enterprises for decades, with a series of successful tenures as the corporations diva CEO.
 Spaulding experienced a Golden Era during her tenures as CEO during the 1980s and 1990s.

 Over the years, she's searched out many of the relatives she believed she lost, including a sister, Victoria, with whom she offered to share the family fortune.
 More important was her reunion with wayward son Lujack, who she eventually won over despite his misgivings.
 She supported him in his endeavors, although sadly he would die in an explosion.
 Her life got more complicated when her supposedly dead brother reappeared looking for revenge of his own.
 She fled to San Rios where she was kidnapped by rebels before being rescued and returned to Springfield.
 Her complicated love/hate relationship with Alan would endure for the rest of his life, with them alternately defending and confiding in one another and battling one another for control of the family company.